A Mundusian Guide to living, studying and working in Aarhus

 • Fan of music open-mics and intimate concerts?
 Check out the events at Headquarters - on weekends it's also a very nice club with different types of music.
 Also Fairbar is a good place for open-mics/concerts; as a non-profit café, it often hosts cultural events and flea market.
 If you fancy improving your barista's skills, you take part in the project and volunteer here!

-• The Dome is a very cute and cosy place where you can get coffee with a friend being surrounded by plants and good vibes.
+• The Dome of Visions is a very cute and cosy place where you can get coffee with a friend being surrounded by plants and good vibes.
 Run by a non-profit, it also hosts events, concerts and festivals that shares the values of sustainability, interculturality and community.
 You can also rent the whole place for you event/Mundus celebration :)

 Weather